Van life: Why a cast iron pot has a place in your road trips

 • soup, broths

-• stew of meat or fish
+• stews of meat or fish

-• braised vegetables
+• simmered vegetables

 • lentils